jakenjarvis/OOPD/sources/formats/format_common.md

   - Example (English): `**Properties:**`, `**Methods:**`, `**Events:**`

 - **Lists:** Use bulleted lists (`-`) to define properties, methods, events, enum definitions, struct class definitions, etc.
+  - List elements must start with a single hyphen (`-`) followed by exactly one space.
+  - Caution: Do not use other Markdown list symbols (e.g., `*`, `+`).
+These are considered violations of the OOPD format.

 - **Code Blocks (`---`):** When embedding code examples or data examples (YAML, JSON, etc.) within the document, enclose them with three hyphens (`---`).
 This is for the AI to distinguish them from the code block (\`\`\`) that might enclose the entire `Definition Format`.